 To apply for our apprenticeship program, we suggest that you volunteer with us first, to get a feel for our farm, and meet our team.
 We have volunteer work times every Saturday morning from 9 am to noon.
 Email us to let us know you are interested!
 All ages, genders, and ethnicities are encouraged to apply.

-Applications for the spring apprenticeship are due by February 25th.
+Applications for the spring apprenticeship are due by the end of May.

 Participating in the Adult Apprenticeship Program at Grow Dat Youth Farm in New Orleans was really the experience that fanned my budding interest in gardening into a flame.
 I came into the program with a desire to better understand the world of planting, growing, and harvesting vegetables, and I came out with a solid foundation of knowledge beyond what any textbook could provide.
 The Adult Apprenticeship Program at CommonWealth Urban Farms will provide dedicated volunteers with a full season of experience of what it is like to grow vegetables from seed to table.
 This knowledge will be gleaned through education sessions from experienced mentors, the learning, emulating, and mastering of a myriad of farm-related tasks, and the completion of a personal project of interest which ends with the sharing of what was learned with the CommonWealth Community.